 Citi® / AAdvantage® Platinum Select® World Elite Mastercard®

-To start, there's American's relationship with Citi, which means you can also apply for the Citi® / AAdvantage® Platinum Select® World Elite Mastercard®, which is currently offering a big, limited-time bonus of 75, 000 AAdvantage Miles after spending $3,500 within the first four months of card membership.
+To start, there's the Citi® / AAdvantage® Platinum Select® World Elite Mastercard®, which is currently offering a bonus of 50,000 AAdvantage Miles after spending $2,500 within the first three months of card membership.
 Plus the card's $99 annual fee is waived for the first year of card membership.

 Read our full review of the Citi AAdvantage Platinum Select World Elite Mastercard!